Sreevarshan-fin/ML-Healthcare-Premium-Prediction/README.md

 When I first opened the dataset, I found:

-* Ages above 100
+* Ages above 100 (out liers detection)
 * Repeated or unrealistic medical history
-* Extremely high income values
+* Extremely high income values (out liers detection)
 * Missing or inconsistent entries

 I reviewed all records carefully and used simple domain reasoning to fix the data.

 **What I did:**

-* Removed biologically impossible values
+* Refined the dataset by eliminating physiologically invalid records and capping extreme age-related outliers.
 * Used **quantile capping** to limit extreme outliers
 * Kept genuine high-income customers
 * Cleaned and prepared a final usable dataset